MilaimKas/BuildClassifer/README.md

 ### Disclaimer: IA usage

-This project was developped with minimal IA assistance.
+This project was developped with IA assistance but no "vibe-coding".
 Some code snippets were generated using an AI tool, but all code was reviewed and modified by the authors to ensure quality and correctness.
+Most codes were first written by the authors and then improved with AI assistance.